Skip to main content

 Cached Feed

-The cached feed provides data that could be a few seconds to a few days old, offering a cost-effective solution for accessing large volumes of quote data.
+The cached feed provides data that could be a few seconds to a few minutes old, offering a cost-effective solution for accessing large volumes of quote data.
 When you use cached data, there is no guarantee of how fresh the data will be.
 Tickers that are popular with Market Data customers are refreshed more often.

 Pricing for Cached Feed